flucoma/flucoma-docs/doc/DataSeries.rst

    Returns the distances to the ``k`` points nearest to the one passed in descending order.
 Note that this is a brute force distance measure, and inefficient for repeated queries against large dataseries.

 :message print:

    Post an abbreviated content of the DataSeries in the window by default, but you can supply a custom action instead.

 :message read:

-   :arg filename: (optional) filename to save to
+   :arg filename: optional, filename to save to

    Read a saved object in JSON format from disk, will prompt for file location if not filename not provided

 :message write:

+   :arg filename: optional, filename to save to

    Save the contents of the object to a JSON file on disk to the file specified, will prompt for file location if not filename not provided

 :message load:

    Load the state of this object from a Dictionary.

 :message dump: